istio/old_mixer_repo/doc/dev/adapter-development-walkthrough.md

 mkdir config
 ```

-Create a new config.proto file inside the config directory
+Create a new config.proto file inside the config directory with the following content:

-Copy the following content to the `config/config.proto` file.

 ```proto
 syntax = "proto3";